 Portugal has a predominantly Roman Catholic culture and local values are marked by strong familial ties.
 It is common to see large family groups gather to eat meals together or enjoy barbeques and any other celebration in each other's company.

 The Portuguese are also very hospitable people and will often offer new neighbours food and drink.
-It is polite to accept and expats who do not accept invitations may find that locals will not leave them alone until they do.
+It's polite to accept and expats who don't accept invitations may find that locals won't leave them alone until they do.